DefinitelyRus/EZBM/Documentation/Code Style.md

   }
   ```

-* **Logical Spacing:** Use single empty lines to separate logically distinct blocks of code inside a method (e.g., separating database context creation, validations, mapping, database changes, and returns).
+* Use empty lines to separate different parts of your code inside a method (like separating validation checks from database changes).

-### 3.3.
-Wrapping & Line Breaks
+### Wrapping & Line Breaks

-* **Method Parameters & Arguments:**
-  * When a method declaration or record contains multiple parameters, place each parameter on its own line.
+* If a class, method, or record has a long list of parameters that goes over 80 characters, put each parameter on a new line.

     ```csharp
     public record UpdateStaffRequest(